 On September 7, 2017, Equifax first notified the public that it had fallen victim to the largest cyberattack in recent memory.
 Hackers were able to get consumers’ names, social insurance numbers, birth dates, addresses, credit card information and, in some cases, driver’s license numbers.
 Canadians will face the threat of identity theft for years to come.

-Equifax recently sent affected consumers warning letters advising of the data breach.
+Equifax sent affected consumers warning letters advising of the data breach.
 If you have received one of these letters, please contact us.

 More information about the cybersecurity breach itself can be found below.